Isahabdulsalam/AfricaVoiceAI/Docs/project_overview.md

 - The need for businesses, media platforms, and government bodies to engage with Hausa-speaking audiences in a meaningful and effective way.

 ## Mission
-AfricaVoiceAIâ€™s mission is to bridge the communication gap by providing an AI-powered platform that supports the Hausa language.
+AfricaVoiceAI mission is to bridge the communication gap by providing an AI-powered platform that supports the Hausa language.
 Our goal is to make cutting-edge AI technology accessible, functional, and beneficial for millions of Hausa speakers, enhancing communication, education, and business activities across the African continent.

 ## Target Audience
 - **Primary Users**: Individuals within the Hausa-speaking population (~50 million globally), who are looking to interact with technology in their native language.